Samvel Babayan (football coach)

-Samvel Vyacheslavovich Babayan (born on 19 May 1971), is an Uzbek football coach of Armenian origin.
+Samvel Vyacheslavovich Babayan (born 19 May 1971) is an Uzbek football coach of Armenian origin.
 He had been previously the head coach of the Chinese club Changchun Yatai.
+Currently, he is a coach of PFC Navbahar, Namangan.

 Biography

 Samvel Babayan was born in Tashkent on 19 May 1971.
 According to some available data, he graduated from the Tashkent State Institute of Physical Education with a degree in “trainer”.

 Early career

 Babyan played for various teams in the championship of the Uzbek SSR and ended his career early as a footballer.

 In 1993 he was appointed administrator of the "Politotdel" club from the Tashkent region.
 In 1996, he was working in the coaching staff of the Namangan club "Navbahor" headed by Viktor Jalilov, and he became the champion of Uzbekistan.

 In 2001, Babayan began to work as a manager in the national team of Uzbekistan.
 The next year, he became vice-president of the Tashkent club "Pakhtakor".

 In 2014, after the abolition of the position of head coach at Pakhtakor, Babayan became the chief manager of the Tashkent club.
 In the same year, Pakhtakor won the national championship, and Babayan was recognized as the best coach of the year in Uzbekistan at the end of the year.